dorukgunveren/xray-classification/README.md

 The script reads the image with OpenCV, processes it with the YOLOv8 model, extracts prediction probabilities, and returns the predicted class name based on the highest score.

+## Model and Training Results

+The trained model and evaluation outputs (confusion matrix and performance plots) can be accessed from the following Google Drive link:

+🔗 Trained Model and Results

+Contents of the folder:

+`weights/` – Trained YOLOv8n-cls model weights

+`results.png` – Training performance metrics over epochs

+`confusion_matrix.png` – Raw confusion matrix of the validation set

+`confusion_matrix_normalized.png` – Normalized confusion matrix

 ## Dataset

 The model was trained on a custom chest X-ray dataset containing three classes: Normal, Pneumonia, and COVID-19.